dongyuwei/hallelujahIM/benchmarks/lmdb_vs_sqlite/indexed_sqlite_range_query/README-En.md

 Taken together, the three experiments show:

-- The current `LIKE` query has a p50 of about 5.4–5.6 ms in every implementation and is consistently the slowest prefix-query option.
+- The `LIKE` query (what the application ran when this benchmark was written) has a p50 of about 5.4–5.6 ms in every implementation and is consistently the slowest prefix-query option; the application now uses the indexed range form and no longer scans the table.
 - Python favors SQLite range for all three representative prefixes.
   Native C favors LMDB by about 2.1x, 2.2x, and 3.0x respectively, showing that Python LMDB cursor iteration and sorting overhead changes the result.